Karo-1.png

 Failure to comply with the deadline for implementation of the Whistleblower Protection Act may result in fines

-Employers with 250 or more employees have to implement the requirements of the Whistleblower Protection Act by July 2nd, 2023.
-For companies with between 50 and 249 employees, the deadline for implementation is December 17, 2023.
-Internal reporting offices and concepts for the protection of whistleblowers must then be established and operated.
+Employers with 250 or more employees were obliged to implement the requirements of the Whistleblower Protection Act by July 2, 2023.
+For companies with between 50 and 249 employees, the deadline for implementation was December 17, 2023.
+Internal reporting channels and concepts for the protection of whistleblowers must be set up and operated.
 If this is not done, companies face fines of up to €50,000.

 Anonymity